Spain · tool

 Local etiquette

-- •Dinner is typically eaten late, from 9 PM to 11 PM.
+- •Dinner is typically eaten late, often starting at 9:30 PM or 10 PM.

-- •Tipping is not mandatory but appreciated for good service; leaving a few extra euros or rounding up the bill is common.
+- •Tipping is not obligatory but appreciated for good service; rounding up the bill or leaving a few extra euros is common.